anaconda/anaconda-project/CONTRIBUTING.md

    also look in that file and/or .travis.yml/appveyor.xml to see which packages are neded and then create the dev environment by hand as you see fit.
+ * NOTE: Do make sure to respect the version pins found in the `environment.yml` file.
+In particular, different versions of the reformatting package `yapf` may reformat the code in a slightly different manner.
+This will introduce a number of spurious changes to your local clone that will break testing in CI if committed.

 After you've activated your anaconda-project-dev environment,